-Rule e) requires landowners/occupiers within the Hutt City TLA boundary who do not allow Hutt City Council to undertake direct control all cathedral bells on any land they own or occupy.
+Rule e) requires landowners/occupiers within the Hutt City TLA boundary to control all cathedral bell species on any land they own or occupy if they do not allow Hutt City Council to undertake direct control of this species.
 Requires Greater Wellington to act on complaints to ensure landowner/occupier compliance on any land they own or occupy within the Hutt City TLA boundary.

-annually report the number of complaints for cathedral bells within the region.
+• annually report the number of complaints for cathedral bells within the region.